open-telemetry/opentelemetry-collector-contrib/pkg/ottl/ottlfuncs/README.md

 `target` is either a path expression to a telemetry field to retrieve or a literal string. `pattern` is a regexp pattern.

 The function matches the target against the pattern, returning true if the match is successful and false otherwise.
-If target it a boolean, int, or float it will be converted to a string.
+If target is a boolean, int, or float it will be converted to a string.
 If target is nil or not a string, boolean, int, or float false is always returned.

 Examples: